teddycool/DartScore/README.md

-# DartScore, bransch: DartScorePiCam
+# DartScore, bransch: DartScoreEngine
-Counting scores for dart with image recognition Raspberry pi cam in a case with a couple of push-buttons connected to the PI-io
+Counting scores for dart with image recognition.

-Tactics:
-BoardArray with 'perfect' dartboard
-Board with a skewed image of the actual dartboard, from upper perspective.
-Make transform matrix to calculate perspective of image to fit BoardArray Find where the transformed board-picture is covered when image change Calculate score for covered region....

-All logic in raspberrypi
-Images sent to jpg-streamer to be picked up by any webbrowser

-Prereqs:
-A working raspberrypi with cam
+This bransch is dived into modules:
+DartScoreEngine
+PiSetup
+WindowwsSetup
+...and some gamelogic using these...

+A 'dart-score-engine' that can be used from different types of environment.
+A simplified state-machine that can handle mounting, calibration and 'sets' of 3 darts.
+The engine can report the score for each hit but doesn't know anything of the number of players or what they are playing.
+The engine can also be 'reseted' to start all over again.

+The engine can't be used by itself (but maybe a debug-mode) but is used from a game-logic that could be all the kinds of programs.
+The interaction between the 'engine' and the gamelogic should be solved in some general way since the 'engine' should be unaware of the logic that uses it.

+Engine:

 Cameramountingstate:
 Streams the camera images to the jpg-streamer with an overlay indication where to have bulls-eye to manage calibration